 Cave of Kelpius

 August 6, 2007 — Plato found the idea of a cave useful in allegory.
 French Palaeoliths found caves valuable for artistic expression.
 Batman found a cave perfect for a crime-fighting base.
 And me?
 I just found a cave.
-In, of all places, Philadelphia, Pennsylvania.
+In Philadelphia.
+The Cave of Kelpius.

-I know it’s weird to talk about a naturally occurring object like a cave in a completely urban setting like Philadelphia, but there’re some caveats here.
+I know it’s weird to talk about a naturally occurring object like a cave in a city setting, but there are some caveats here.
 First, the cave is located in Fairmont Park, which, despite the singular form, is actually a network of parks.
-They like to pretend it’s a single park just to claim superiority in size over Central Park.
-Every city wants to be New York, as if that's a great template for a city.
-Sad, really.
-Second, the cave is not so much a natural cave, but an artificially made stone structure built into the side of a small hill.
+Second, the cave is an artificially made stone structure built into the side of a small hill.
 Like an old springhouse, the cynical would say.
 But I daresay no other springhouse in the world has a graven monument donated by the Rosicrucians to honor the spot.
 Or, more accurately, the man who is supposed to have used the spot in crime-fighting.
 I mean, as a sanctum for meditation.
 Lore goes that the cave was used for such a purpose by this Johannes Kelpius cat back at the turn of the 17th century.
 I need to tell you about him to show you how interesting it is.

 So first the cat, then the cave.

-The actual cave alluded to earlier in the text and stated boldly in the title of this article is also called Hermit’s Cave.
+The actual cave alluded to earlier in the text is also called Hermit’s Cave.
 The few people that care about the topic dispute whether this actual cave was frequented by Kelpius, but no one really disputes that he and his followers did their monk thing in that area.
 The forest currently abuts a suburban neighborhood that makes me jealous of all the Stand By Me–type memories that all those kids must have and I don’t.
 I just want one corpse anecdote in my life, you know?
 That’s not greedy.

 The cave is simple.
 It’s about the size of a small shed and made of gray, rough-hewn rock and mortar.
 The only entrance is small and angled downward into the hill, keeping the inside dark enough that you have to let your eyes adjust.
 A single camera flash will illuminate the entire interior.
 A handful of steps lead down into it, and the walls are actually remarkably free of graffiti, except for the back wall, which was simply but annoyingly graffitied at the time of my visit.
-The interior of the cave survived better than its accompanying monument in that respect, at least (see next paragraph; heck, even read it if you wish).
-The floor of the cave is dirt, with a few rocks scattered about, and the walls and ceiling join in an arch comfortably high enough above your head.
+The interior of the cave survived better than its accompanying monument in that respect, at least.
+The floor of the cave is dirt, with a few rocks scattered about, and the walls and ceiling join in an arch comfortably high enough to stand up and walk around inside.
 It didn’t exactly inspire great thoughts on my part, but few things aside from bottles of Port and syndicated sit coms usually do anyway.
 But like I said, it's all about the cat, not the cave.

 There’s a bit of contradictory information on the Internet about getting to Kelpius’ cave.
 First off, that it’s somewhat hard to get there.
-Secondly, how to get there.
-But as of right this second you now know it’s the easiest thing in the world to get there, and by the end of the next paragraph you’ll know exactly how...or at least exactly how I got there.
+Second, how to get there.
+But you now know it’s the easiest thing in the world to get there, and below is exactly how...or at least exactly how I got there.

-I didn’t spend much time in the forest itself, so I can’t comment on it per say or per anything else, but it seemed peaceful enough, if a bit peopled for my taste.
+I didn’t spend much time in the forest itself, so I can’t comment on it very deeply, but it seemed peaceful enough, if a bit peopled for my taste.
 The locals seem to get solid use out of the area.
-When we went there was a group of kids at the dirt bike park, and when we arrived at the cave, there were three men on bikes taking a breather.
-While we were at the cave a couple walked past, but didn’t give the cave or us even a second glance (which doesn’t sound too strange unless I told you exactly what we were doing while visiting the cave...it definitely merited at least a second glance, if not a newspaper headline).
+When we went, there was a group of kids at the dirt bike park, and when we arrived at the cave, there were three men on bikes taking a breather.
+While we were at the cave a couple walked past, but didn’t give the cave a second glance.
 So not so much of an adventure on the "interacting with the locals" front, but I like keeping my human contact to a minimum when I’m on these quests.
 I’m easily embarrassed.

 And because this is the third O.T.I.S. article so far in which I’ve had to mention graffiti (and because I’ve had to mention it so much in this article particularly), I guess I should dedicate some space to the topic.
 Graffiti is cool.
 I’m all for it.
 It makes boring things not boring.
 It’s useful for setting territorial boundaries in urban settings.
-And it’s a great backdrop for '80s rap videos (being at its best usage in the Fresh Prince of Bel Air intro).
+And it’s a great backdrop for '80s rap videos.
 But it should not go on oddity.
 While graffiti can definitely make urbane things less urbane, it only makes oddity less odd.
 Other than that, feel free...just do so skillfully.
 That’s the only other thing I ask.
-Now get off my lawn or I’ll buck shot you full of rock salt.